Cherry Hill, Prince William County, Virginia: Geography

 Cherry Hill is located in southeastern Prince William County.
 It is bordered by Neabsco to the north, Dumfries and Triangle to the southwest, and Marine Corps Base Quantico to the southeast.

 Per the United States Census Bureau, Cherry Hill has a total area of 7.8 square miles.

-The CDP is home to a number of creeks draining into the Potomac River; from north to south: Neabsco Creek, which has its origins at three forks in Dale City, and is joined by Headly Run there, forms the northern border of Cherry Hill, draining into the Potomac; Powells Creek, originating in Independent Hill and flowing through central Cherry Hill; Dewey's Creek, originating in Montclair and forming Cherry Hill's border with Dumfries before draining into Quantico Creek; and Quantico Creek itself, which has its origins in the Prince William Forest Park, and after being joined by Dewey's Creek, forms the CDP's southern border.
+The CDP is home to a number of creeks draining into the Potomac River; from north to south: Neabsco Creek, which has its origins at three forks in Dale City, and is joined by Hoadly Run there, forms the northern border of Cherry Hill, draining into the Potomac; Powells Creek, originating in Independent Hill and flowing through central Cherry Hill; Dewey's Creek, originating in Montclair and forming Cherry Hill's border with Dumfries before draining into Quantico Creek; and Quantico Creek itself, which has its origins in the Prince William Forest Park, and after being joined by Dewey's Creek, forms the CDP's southern border.